*Updated January 23, 2019. This post originally appeared on January 22, 2014.*

 What’s the formula for an effective email design?
-In this interview with Jamie at Basecamp, we uncovered his email campaign tips and some of the challenges he faces with this medium, as well as the pitfalls in becoming “too good” at any one discipline.
+In this interview with Jamie from Basecamp, we uncovered his email campaign tips and some of the challenges he faces with this medium, as well as the pitfalls in becoming “too good” at any one discipline.

-It doesn’t take much research into Basecamp to realize that they do quite a lot of things, really well.
+It doesn’t take much research into Basecamp to realize that they do quite a lot of things really well.
 From apps to help teams collaborate, to a book on remote work, their projects are not only varied, but incredibly impactful.

 One person in particular who embodies Basecamp’s ethos of doing many things and doing them well is their designer, Jamie Dihiansan.
 While we were keen to hear his take on email marketing, we also wanted to find out what it was like to work at one of our favorite companies.

 Hi Jamie, you’re certainly the design all-rounder at Basecamp.
 Could you kindly tell us a bit about the tasks you do there?

 Hi, Ros.
 The work I do at Basecamp is pretty diverse.
 One day I’ll be designing an email campaign and the next sketching a logo or an illustration.
 I also want to say that being a designer at Basecamp is a collaborative effort.
 I’ll often work with Shaun Hildner (our Audio Visual Specialist), Mig Reyes (Designer), Jason Fried (President/Designer), and Noah Lorang (Big Data) on our marketing efforts.

 The most recent thing I worked on was our new remote job board, We Work Remotely.
 I did everything from the design and front end HTML/CSS.
 But the folks I just mentioned also helped me along the way.

 For instance, a blog post Jamie wrote for the 37Signals blog details how he created these default logos for Basecamp: